waittim/waittim.github.io/_posts/2020-07-20-get-ip-info.md

 ---

-The process of getting IP information is done based on [GeoIP2 Databases](https://www.maxmind.com/en/geoip2-databases).
+The process of getting IP address information is done based on [GeoIP2 Databases](https://www.maxmind.com/en/geoip2-databases).
 I Used the [MaxMind GeoIP2 Python API](https://geoip2.readthedocs.io/en/latest/) for IP information queries.
 The Github page for the API is [GeoIP2-python](https://github.com/maxmind/GeoIP2-python).

 You need to download [GeoLite2-City.mmdb](https://github.com/waittim/waittim.github.io/raw/master/gallery/GeoLite2-City.mmdb) as data source and install **geoip2** module before you can use it.